Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 What is the flavor difference between these drinks?

-When it comes to flavor differences between a cold brew and an iced latte, there are a few key characteristics that make them quite distinct.
+When it comes to flavor differences between cold brew and iced lattes, there are a few key characteristics that make them quite distinct.

 The grind size used to make cold brew coffee at home.

-By contrast, an iced latte is brewed with espresso shots poured over ice – you can also add dairy milk or non-dairy milk alternatives and some sweetener if desired.
+By contrast, an iced latte is brewed with espresso shots poured over ice.
+You can also add dairy milk or non-dairy milk alternatives, as well as a sweetener, if desired.

-The flavor difference lies in the brewing method; because cold brew has been steeped for so long, it tends to have a bolder and more robust taste than traditional espresso, which you can find in an iced latte.
+The flavor difference lies in the brewing method; because cold brew has been steeped for a longer period, it tends to have a bolder and more robust taste than traditional espresso, which is often found in an iced latte.

 Espresso grind size.

-Espresso on its own can be quite strong, but both options deliver their own unique sweetness depending on what’s added – creamers, milk, or syrups will all bring additional notes into play when it comes to enjoying either one of these drinks!
+Espresso on its own can be quite strong, but both options deliver their own unique sweetness, depending on what's added; creamers, milk, or syrups will all bring additional notes into play when enjoying either one of these drinks.

 Is cold brew less acidic than an iced latte?